theKlanc/VitaMemorySwap/README.md

 4-Download and install MemorySwap.vpk

 5-Profit (If you execute MemorySwap and it switches to a card where MolecularShell isn't installed, just use https://henkaku.xyz/go/ and press R1 when the purple text appears, note that this will wipe your config.txt file on ur0:tai, remember to restore it)

+## Credits:

+Credits to whoever wants them, this is a simply stupid homebrew, so no need to even thank me for that.
+Thanks Molecule (Davee, Proxima, xyz, and YifanLu) for making everything about this possible.
+Thanks to TheFlow for his contributions to the scene and thanks to everybody that made SD2VITA possible.
+I'm not even sure why these credits are so long, again, this is only 4 lines of C.